City-of-Helsinki/drupal-module-helfi-gredi/README.md

 1. Integration with the core module media_library to display a widget for retrieving images from the API.
 2. Upload feature that allows sending images to the API.
 The feature is based on the media library upload file functionality with the mention that the images are also sent to the API.
-The module creates a view that is used by media_library to display the newly created media type Gredi Image.

 ## Cron Jobs